pnsaeta/p064/docs/PD-PD5.md

 \\[
     \pdv{V}{x} = \lim_{\Delta x \to 0} \frac{V(x+\Delta x, y) - V(x, y)}{\Delta x}
 \\]
 The finite-difference approach to approximating derivatives is to make $$\Delta x$$ small but finite.
-If we discretize the area using
+If we discretize the region using
 \\[
     x_j = j\,\Delta x \qquad\text{and}\qquad y_i = i\,\Delta y
 \\]